-The commissioned artist will have the opportunity to meet and speak with Marconi experts:

-- Ken Taylor, Chairman of the Oxford and District Amateur Radio Society (ODARS), History of Science Museum volunteer and Marconi enthusiast. - · Stephen Johnston, Head of Research, Teaching, and Collections and to visit the Marconi Collection objects in the Museum to inform your research phase.
+- 1) Research phase to inform your ideas, visiting the objects at the museum, and talking to Marconi experts: - Ken Taylor, Chairman of the Oxford and District Amateur Radio Society (ODARS), History of Science Museum volunteer and Marconi enthusiast. - Stephen Johnston, Head of Research, Teaching, and Collections - 2) Articulation of your refined idea for capturing and presenting the images to be agreed with the museum team. - 3) Photographing of the objects and creative process for producing and delivering the images and any accompanying audio, graphic layers, other digital elements.